davidchern/xtalkit/README.md

 ### Requirement

-You have to have CCP4 installed, which includes a copy of `clustalw2`.
+You need to have CCP4 installed, which includes a copy of `clustalw2`.

 ### Usage